 Internationally, within the EU and nationally, there are many laws for managing climate change and other environmental problems.
 Environmental law is very complex and dynamic and experts are requested both nationally and internationally.
 The Nordic Master Program in Environmental Law (NOMPEL) gives you a competitive degree.
 You will study in three Nordic countries, first at Uppsala University in Sweden, then at the University of Eastern Finland in Joensuu, and finally at UiT The Arctic University of Norway in Tromsø.

-The Master's degree programme is administrated through the Uppsala University.
-All the important information related to the programme can be found on the website of Uppsala University.
+The Master's degree program is administrated through the Uppsala University.
+All the important information related to the program can be found on the website of Uppsala University.

-It is a two-year programme with a range of courses.
-There is a strong research approach in the programme; almost all teachers have a PhD degree in law and, furthermore, students are expected to carry out their own investigations before seminars and to complete a Master's thesis (30 credits).
-Law students from all over the world can apply to the programme.
+It is a two-year program with a range of courses.
+There is a strong research approach in the program; almost all teachers have a Ph.D. degree in law and, furthermore, students are expected to carry out their own investigations before seminars and to complete a Master's thesis (30 credits).
+Law students from all over the world can apply to the program.
 The group consists of a maximum of 25 students.

-The programme consists of three parts: (i) introduction to environmental law, (ii) in-depth studies within two environmental law areas and (iii) a further specialisation in a Master's thesis.
+The program consists of three parts: (i) introduction to environmental law, (ii) in-depth studies within two environmental law areas and (iii) a further specialisation in a Master's thesis.